 Since volunteer firefighters each have their own main occupations, in cases where it is determined that it will be difficult to adequately provide them with education and training at a fire academy, it has been stipulated that teachers from said academies can be dispatched locally to provide education and training.
-Many of the fire academies have adopted this approach.
+Many fire academies have adopted this approach.

-What is more, education and training is also provided by fire academies to people other than volunteer fire corps members to the extent that doing so does not interfere with the education and training of said members.
-In FY2018, education and training were provided to a total
+Furthermore, education and training is also provided by fire academies to people other than volunteer firefighters to the extent that doing so does not interfere with the education and training of said members.
+In FY2018, education and training were provided to a total of 17,275 people, from local voluntary disaster prevention organizations and others.